Ardot66/REPO.EnemyOverhaul/Notes.md

   - Really hates extraction points, will approach and destroy them.
     - An indicator that a trudge is approaching an extraction point? (e.g. Unidentified object approaching extraction, distance 10m)
     - Approaches the ship in the same way if no extractions are opened, preventing cheese where players stack stuff near unopened extractions.
-    - When an extraction is destroyed, the amount needed is added to the next one?
+    - When an extraction is destroyed, the amount needed is added to the next one? (plus a large fee that is taken directly from player money totall)
     - Will now only aggro players if they attack it or stay directly in front of it for a time.
       - This gives players the choice between extracting quickly and fighting the big boss enemy.